 Information release system

-Smart street light using IoT can broadcast advertising messages to nearby passersby while integrating beacons.
+Smart street lights using IoT can broadcast advertising messages to nearby passersby while integrating beacons.

 Smart city environmental monitoring

-Smart street lighting system integrated urban environment sensor to monitor temperature, humidity, noise, air quality (PM2.5, etc.).
-The use of street lamp coverage has advantages of wide area more points, to achieve the urban high-density urban micro-environment monitoring ability.
+Smart street lighting system integrated urban environment sensor to monitor temperature, humidity, noise, and air quality (PM2.5, etc.).
+The use of street lamp coverage has the advantage of a wide area of more points, to achieve the urban high-density urban micro-environment monitoring ability.

 Street lamp charging pile

-The smart street lighting system with panic button integrated can push the alarm information to the information bar of the display screen and the monitoring terminal of the service center, and link with the video monitoring system to deal with emergencies in time.
-Malignant incidents, to prevent the expansion of danger, and effectively solve the security problems in public places.
+The smart street lighting system with a panic button integrated can push the alarm information to the information bar of the display screen and the monitoring terminal of the service center, and link with the video monitoring system to deal with emergencies in time.
+Malignant incidents, prevent the expansion of danger and effectively solve security problems in public places.

 Wireless connection protocol for smart street lighting using IoT

 Intelligent street lighting networks require a single and reliable network that provides instantaneous commands and control.
 There are several different wireless technologies on the market.
-For example, Bluetooth, Wi-Fi, Thread and ZigBee for mesh networks, as well as proprietary sub-ghz protocols, each meet different needs.
-Mesh networks offer a communication backbone that enables switches, smart LED lights, sensors, thermostats to interoperate as a “smart” system.
+For example, Bluetooth, Wi-Fi, Thread, and ZigBee for mesh networks, as well as proprietary sub-ghz protocols, each meets different needs.
+Mesh networks offer a communication backbone that enables switches, smart LED lights, sensors, and thermostats to interoperate as a “smart” system.